 Unless you’re into tramping or back-country angling, it’s likely you’ll have only encountered the whio/blue duck on the back of a $10 note.
-With less than 3,000 of these Nationally Vulnerable birds remaining, there’s a good chance that’s how it would continue.
-But a group of landowners in the Motueka Valley catchment have come together to give the whio a fighting chance.
+With less than 3,000 of these Nationally Vulnerable birds remaining, there’s a good chance that’s how it would’ve continued.
+But a group of landowners in the Motueka Valley catchment has come together to give the whio a fighting chance.

 Iconic back-country waterfowl

 Whio are only found in New Zealand.
 They like their rivers lively—clean and fast-flowing, preferably with some white water to keep things interesting.
 They were once widespread across New Zealand but are now confined to remote catchments in the North Island and down the West Coast in the South Island.
 They’ve suffered habitat loss and are very vulnerable to predation, especially by stoats.